 Jonas assesses technologies for commercial potential, conducts market research, creates commercialization strategies for high-potential technologies, and directs technology licensing efforts for internal and external clients.
 Jonas has a passion for learning about new technologies and inventions of all types.
 He’s presently spinning out a new company -- SWIR Vision Systems, -- resulting from an internal commercialization project for a quantum dot-based infrared detector technology.
 Jonas is a Bioengineer from Clemson University, with an M.E.M. from Duke University, and loves to work on polymer processing projects when he can.

-Andrew helps his commercial, government, and university entities understand how to best connect technologies to markets – efforts that have led to partnerships that have resulted in commercial products.
+Andrew helps our clients understand how to best connect technologies to markets – efforts that have led to partnerships that have resulted in commercial products.
 With experience in technology and industry spaces—from consumer products to aerospace—Andrew’s area of expertise is environmental health and science (water quality, environmental remediation).
-He has performed innovation-ecosystem support work in the Philippines and leads project teams for sanitation-technology development efforts in India.
-He manages our technology transfer support contract with NASA Kennedy Space Center.
+He has performed innovation-ecosystem support work in the Philippines, leads project teams for sanitation-technology development efforts in India, and manages our technology transfer support contract with NASA Kennedy Space Center.
 Andrew received his M.E.M. in Environmental Management from Duke University and a B.A. in Biology from St. Olaf College.